Hot Chocolate Cookies

 - 1 cup semi-sweet chocolate chips

-In a separate bowl, whisk together the flour, hot chocolate mix, salt and baking soda.
-Add the flour mixture to the wet ingredients slowly until incorporated.
+- In a separate bowl, whisk together the flour, hot chocolate mix, salt and baking soda.
+Add the dry ingredients to the wet ingredients slowly until incorporated.
 The dough will be thick.

-Make balls of dough, around 1 1/2 tablespoons each, and place onto baking sheets lined with parchment paper.
+- Make cookie dough balls, around 1 1/2 tablespoons each, and place onto prepared baking sheets lined with parchment paper.
 Hand place the marshmallows in the cookies.
 Although I have a pic of folding them in, I've found this is the best way.
 Make sure to tuck the marshmallow inside the balls if you can so that you don't have marshmallows sticking to your pan.
 Bake for 10-12 minutes or until edges are golden brown.
 The cookies will still look soft.
-They will continue to cook as they cool.
+They will continue to cook on the cookie sheet as they cool.
 Let cool for 5 minutes before removing from pan.
 I love these warm.
 If your eating them after they have cooled you can warm them in the microwave for 10 seconds.
+Store in an airtight container.

 Source: slightly adapted from Tasty Kitchen .
 Changed measurements to be more clear and added mini marshmallows instead of white chocolate chips.